pkmklong/pkmklong/README.md

 ### Hi there 👋

+Hi!
+I’m Patrick.
+I’m a curiosity-driven data scientist with a background in machine learning, neuroscience and tech transfer.
+I’m passionate about combining data with curiosity to make healthcare better for everyone.

+I also enjoy supporting aspiring analytics professionals with their career goals.
+Feel free to reach out 🙂

 <!--
 **pkmklong/pkmklong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.